PdubPdub/TernaryConverter/README.md

 # TernaryConverter
-A basic ternary operator conversion program
+A basic ternary operator conversion program writen as an MVC servlet.

 This program is a servlet that takes basic if/else statements, checks them for consistency and syntactic integrity,